This scenario might anger many, but, it may also be a stone throw away from happening to you.

 I respect BIG time how you are constantly investing in your knowledge to improve your health and strength.
 Most people make excuses about not being able to afford training courses or training tools that will improve their health.
-They want hand outs and still complain, they are contributing to the Pussification of America, I’m grateful you are raging against the norm.
+They want hand outs and still complain, they are contributing to the weakening of society, so I'm grateful and inspired to see you are raging against the norm.

-It makes me question their priorities, as I always say, “Without your health, you have NOTHING.”
+Excuses force me question the priorities of men nowadays, as I always say, "Without your health, you have NOTHING."

 When it comes to gaining knowledge for my health, I invest without thinking twice about it.
-I’ve got 2 book shelves packed to the hilt, along with book drawers piled high with books.
-In my garage, due to running out of space, I’ve got more boxes filled with more training resources!
+I've got multiple book shelves packed to the hilt, along with book drawers piled high with books.
+In my garage, due to running out of space, I've got more boxes filled with more training resources.

 So, let's get to the BIG concern you have along with many others.
 Will powerlifting have to end for you?

 Perhaps the 500 lb squats will end, BUT, you can still find ways to squat, bench and deadlift, only now with variations that keep you feeling good and still allow you to get stronger and faster.